smason/mdipp/README.md

 # Building #

-This software has been primarily developed under Mac OSX and Ubuntu, so these will be best supported.
-The software dependencies are a C++11 compiler (such as GCC or Clang) and the Boost and Eigen libraries.
+This software has been primarily developed under Mac OSX and Ubuntu, so these are currently best supported.
+The software dependencies are a C++11 compiler (such as GCC or Clang) and the [Boost] and [Eigen] libraries.
 These can be installed under OSX, assuming you are not using CUDA features, by running: